abstractmachines/abstractmachines.github.io/_posts/2023-1-6-raspberry-pi-3-tutorial.md

 6. Write.
 This will take a few minutes.
 7. Insert the SDCard into your RPI.
 8. Power it on.
+    - Time to get a couple of coffees.
+This will take awhile.
 9. You'll see a login screen, but do **NOT** login yet.
 Instead, wait, and you'll see some stuff print out regarding `cloud-init`.
 10. _Wait_ until the `cloud-init` install "stops", and press enter.
 11. You'll see a prompt: